C0DER11101/X86_64_ASSEMBLY/Intro.md

 **There are two kinds of memory addresses:**

 1. Absolute address $\rightarrow$ direct reference of specific location.
-2. Segment address(or offset) $rightarrow$ starting address of a memory segment with the offset value.
+2. Segment address(or offset) $\rightarrow$ starting address of a memory segment with the offset value.